Difference Between Toxin and Toxicant

 Toxins are tiny substances, peptides, and proteins that really can cause disease when they come into touch with or are absorbed by human tissues and engage with biomolecules like enzymes or cell sensors.

-Toxin toxicity varies widely, spanning from typically minor (such as for a wasp sting) to almost instantaneously lethal (like botulinum toxin).
+Toxin toxicity varies widely, spanning from minor (such as for a wasp sting) to almost instantaneously lethal (like botulinum toxin).

 Toxins seem to be mostly secondary metabolites and are natural molecules that aren’t intimately implicated in an individual’s survival, development, or mating but instead help it defend itself.